Spy Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Spy

-Quick Plot Summary: Released in 2015, Spy is a Action, Comedy, Crime film directed by Paul Feig.
+Quick Plot Summary: Released in 2015, Spy is a Action, Comedy, Crime film directed by Paul Feig, written by Paul Feig.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Melissa McCarthy.
+It provides a scannable look at the movie's central conflict involving Melissa McCarthy as Susan Cooper.

 Story Breakdown